 Heidelberg, world-renowned for its beauty and idyllic setting on the river Neckar was the first stop.
 What made the city more special was that it was the hometown of Ulrike.
 The kids were obviously excited to see where she came from.
 It didn't take the kids very long to feel at home, they got used to the new environment.
 They overcame jet lag but felt surprised and challenged by the food.
 "What the heck is this!" was a common expression.
 They got bicycles from a friend of Ulrike to roam around in the city.
 They easily found their way to the skatepark, a beautiful one built under a bridge next to the Neckar river.
 They learned which bridges to take to reach there, where to get candies and Indian food.

 In Berlin, the location was perfect for the kids - a train wagon transformed into a bedroom at Mellowpark which is also a skateboarding campus with four big skateparks, a basketball court and a BMX race track.
 The kids got BMX bikes and started to learn the new sport – full of excitement.
 The Rural Changemakers also visited the most famous skateboarding spot in Berlin – The Kulturforum.
 The courtyard of the museum was designed as a big slope.
 In addition, it has stairs, high and low pedestals, rails etc. The gang shredded the space.

-"Decathlon had organized an event for the Changemakers at their megastore at Berlin-Alexanderplatz.
-Arun gave a talk in Hindi and told his story.
-Then Decathlon unveiled the limited Janwaar Castle Skateboard Edition.
-A big moment.
-The kids were very proud to have their own board label now!
-Of course, a big thing!" - Ulrike Before heading out of Berlin, the kids explored many other skateparks and were able to have an interaction with the local skateboarding scene.
-The “dogshit” park became their favourite!
+Getting to Gummersback was a bit of a challenge with the bus being overbooked, running 5 hours late and stops in Cologne were far from the city centre.
 So by the time they finally reached, no city trains or buses were running. it was too late.
 However, Jean Phillipe from Decathlon was waiting for them to arrive and dropped them off safely to their Airbnb.
+Next morning, they were able to sleep longer and enjoy a delicious breakfast before they took the regional train to Gummersbach.
 At Gummersbach, they met the architect who had designed the skatepark at Janwaar.

 "At the youth centre in Gummersbach, he had built a new park including a bowl!
 It was a nice ride for the kids.
 The barbecue after the session was highly appreciated and the kids had for their first time a (chicken) Bratwurst!
 And they liked it!" - Ulrike

 Next to the river Schelde, was a huge skatepark where the "Antwerp Skate Contest" took place.
 The Rural Changemakers were the guests of honour to inaugurate the event.
 They even received cool new skateboards from the major.
 Ulrike remembers the day with sunny blue skies and the kids, Sujin and Arun answering questions of the journalists in English.
 It was quite an experience to later see their faces on Belgium TV - a very proud moment.